Which Level of Executive Support Is Right for You?

 1. Create Your Executive’s Bible

+This document also serves as the starting point for your EA’s standard operating procedures (SOPs), the documented processes that keep your operation running consistently even when you are available.
 Think of this as your instruction manual.
 This document should include basically any and all information you can provide in the initial onboarding push.

 We call it the “executive’s Bible” because it becomes their go-to reference for making decisions on your behalf.